Best kneeling chairs of 2022

 What’s great about kneeling ergonomic desk chairs is that there hasn’t been much innovation since the original design, and that’s because the basics don’t need improvement.
 Remember that the key elements of kneeling office chairs are that they give you lumbar support, alleviate back pain and contribute to your overall ergonomic home office setup.
 Everything else—a rocking feature, a pretty design—is gravy.

-Best cheap kneeling chair: Office Star Ergonomically Designed Knee Chair
+Best budget: Office Star Ergonomically Designed Knee Chair

 The key elements of a kneeling chair are here—pressure relief, a memory foam seat cushion, casters—but it does have some limitations.
 Its weight capacity is a not-particularly-inclusive 200 pounds, and the chair itself weighs 16 pounds, making it one you likely won’t want to schlep from room to room.